tzeyang22/tzeyang22.github.io/_posts/2026-02-08-applied-data-science-project.md

 categories: ITD214
 ---
 ## Project Background
-<i><b>Business Objective</b></i>: Group2 Global Enterprise is planning to set up a hotel in Portugal.
-Apart from internal resource management, hotels also experience wastage of resources due to external factors in the form of guest behaviour such as booking cancellation or mismatch in guest expectations & preferences.
-As the hotel will be based in Portugal, guests will likely be tourists from Europe.
+<i><b>Business Objective</b></i>: Support the establishment of the hotel by lowering the wastage of resources which could otherwise arise from allocating resources into factors that are not as important.

 <i><b>Objectives</b></i>:
 1. To predict whether customers will cancel their bookings & factors affecting it.